lupyuen/lupyuen.github.io/src/openocd.md

     This signifies that the JTAG Port is no longer remapped.
 And we're back to the default JTAG Port.

-# How shall we fix the JTAG Port?
+# How to fix the JTAG Port

 TODO